-Jean Philippe (JP) Bouchard is Vice-President, Future of Work and Mobility Research, Canada.
+Jean Philippe (JP) Bouchard is Vice-President, Data & Analytics at IDC Canada.
 In this role, JP is responsible for leading the team of analysts delivering Continuous Intelligence Services, Trackers and custom research in the Future of Work and Mobility group, by providing insights on how technology is changing work culture, the workspace, and the workforce itself in Canada.
 JP’s team also provides insights on mobile phones, PCs, tablets, hard copy peripherals, 3D printing, wearables, AR-VR and consumer services.

 Prior to this role, JP was the Research Director for the Worldwide Tablets program at IDC.
 JP has spent the past twenty years working in the mobile and personal computing fields, with experiences at carrier, vendor and industry analyst levels.
 His areas of expertise include modeling and market forecasting, distribution channels, mobile device and platforms, go to market strategies, strategic marketing and product management.
 Bilingual and media trained, Jean Philippe holds a master's degree in Applied Econometrics and Labor Economics from Universite de Montreal, Canada.